erict001/Weather-Dashboard/README.md

 After a city is searched, it gets displayed underneath the search bar.

+## Features

+The features that stand out to me is that when I type in an input into the city input box, I successfully grab that value and get all of the relevant information using multiple API pulls both in the current forecast and future forecast.

 ## Successes

 I felt successful in pulling API's and successfully displaying multiple features on the same page.